heavysixer/node-pptx/readme.md

   })
   .save('/tmp/my-presentation.pptx');
 ```

-## Usage

 ### General Conventions
 `node-pptx` has a friendly declarative DSL to quickly design a pptx file.
-This makes your JavaScript code very readable because allows you to visually segment and compartmentalize your code to the presentation element you are trying to edit.
+This makes your JavaScript code very readable because, it allows you to visually segment and compartmentalize your code to the presentation element you are trying to edit.
 Here is a simple example of adding a text box to a slide:

 ```javascript
 slide.addText(text => {